theatlantic/jump.ios/README.md

-# Janrain JUMP for iOS library 5.0.3
+# Janrain iOS Mobile Libraries 5.0.3

-This library provides a native iOS API to the Janrain user management platform.
+This library provides a native iOS API to the Janrain user management platform's RESTful API endpoints.

 NOTICE:  This is a new version with potentially breaking changes from the previous 5.0.2 and prior versions.